STUDENT SERVICES RESIDENT APPLICATIONS FOR 2020/21 ARE NOW OPEN (FOR AN AUTUMN 2020 START).

 The role of SSR will be rewarding and represents an excellent personal and professional development opportunity for those able to respond to the challenges.
 Comprehensive induction and in-service training will be provided to the successful applicants.

-- Group task assessments and interviews will take place at the University and must be undertaken in person
+- Task assessments and face-to-face interviews will take place at the University and must be undertaken in person.
+Interviews will take place on Tuesday 18th and Wednesday 19th February 2020.

 - Interviewed applicants will be informed of the outcome of their interview as soon as possible following interview.